AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 We mentioned potentially needing to swap bytes in networking communications software, due to the differences in the "endianness" of the machines communicating.
-That characteristic is specified in `System` as follows:
+That characteristic is specified in :ada:`System` as follows:

 .. code-block:: ada